St Anne's Church, Singleton: Choir

-The church currently has a small choir of 6.
-In years gone by, the church had a full SATB robed choir.
-A visiting choir called "The Occasional Singers", regularly visit the church to perform at weddings and funerals.
-The church has over 20 weddings a year.
+The parish does not have a resident choir.
+However, a SATB choir called The Occasional Singers, regularly visit the church to perform at major feast days, weddings and funerals, under the leadership of organist, Tony Brindle.

-Bell Tower
+Bell tower

-The church does not have a resident group of bell-ringers.
-However, a group of bell-ringers from Kirkham attend the church for weddings.
+The church does not have a resident group of bell-ringers; however, a group of bell-ringers from Kirkham attend the church for weddings.

 External features

 The church lychgate listed at Grade II.
 It is constructed of timber with a red tile roof.
 An inscription reads "T.H.
 Miller 1879".
 The churchyard contains the war graves of two soldiers of World War I.